 Some sensors transmit simultaneously over both protocols, making it easier to connect to a wide variety of devices.
 ANT+ is by far the most common protocol, so that will be our primary focus here.
 If, after reading this article, you are having problems getting connected, check out our "Sensors and Connections Troubleshooting Section".

 TYPES OF ANT+ RECEIVERS ('DONGLES')

 You have speed, cadence, or power sensors transmitting information over ANT+.
 That means you need a receiver on the other end.
 Unfortunately, neither PCs, Macs, nor iOS devices have built-in ANT+ receivers.
-That means you need an additional piece that plugs into your device to let it connect.
+That means you need either a device to convert the ANT+ signal to Bluetooth, or an ANT+ receiver that plugs into your device to let it connect.

 What you need for iPhone or iPad

-First, You need this little bugger right here.
+You can also use this little bugger right here.
 This is The Wahoo Fitness ANT+ key.
 It plugs into the 30-pin slot that older iPhones and iPads use to connect to the power adapter.
 If you have an older iOS device with a 30-pin connector, this is all you need.
-Order it now and start suffering.
-Time's a-wasting.
+Order information can be found here.

 WARNING!
 There are some 30-pin ANT+ key impostors out there that will not play nicely with iOS devices and The Sufferfest app.
 The Garmin version is one such impostor.
 Only get the Wahoo ANT+ key above.

 Second, unless you have an iPhone/iPad from before 2012, you're going to need a 30-pin adapter to fit that fancy new lightning plug.

 Do Not Use a Lightning to USB Connector